tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 Another important thing to note; if you see a command on the internet that starts with "$", that's a Linux command.
 Copy it and get rid of the dollar sign for it to work.

+## For Gaming or Professional Use, Avoid "Slow" Distributions

+If you're running a gaming rig or use your computer for professional work such as heavy modeling, editing, animating, and whatever else you professionals do; You'll want a more up-to-date Linux distribution.

+Distributions such as Linux Mint use something called "LTS Releases".
+LTS = Long Term Support version.
+This means that the OS itself and the drivers they're using are very old, and don't get feature updates regularly like other Linux distributions.
+Rather, they only get security updates and bug fixes, with feature updates only being shipped at a fixed schedule every few years.
+The benefit of this is having a super tried and true OS that's reliable, has almost zero bugs, and is very, very secure.
+But if you need the latest and greatest, this isn't a good option to take.
+People who use their hardware for professional tasks or for gaming will want a more up-to-date system to keep up with the constant software changes and improvements that get shipped for their machine.

+## Automatic Updates Aren't Usually a Thing

+Now I'm not saying update everyday.
+But, it is a good idea to update once every few months.

 ## Appimages, Snaps, Flatpaks, Debs, RPM's, Binaries, Galore!

 Linux isn't really an operating system, it's a kernel.
 So there are a *ton* of operating systems which run off of the kernel that use their own package formats.